mayudev/revcord/README.md

 On Revolt: Add a role with the `Masquerade` permission to the bot.

-On Discord: Make sure the bot has the `Manage Webhooks` permission.
+On Discord: Make sure the bot has the `Manage Webhooks` permission and the ability to use slash commands.
 It will warn you if you don't (it just won't work without it).

 ## Configuration

+### with commands

+You can use either slash commands on Discord or rc! prefix on Revolt (use rc!help to show all commands)

+You need the `Administrator` permission on Discord or be the server owner in Revolt to use those commands.

+#### Connecting a Discord and Revolt channel
+**From Discord**: Use the `/connect <Revolt channel name or ID>` command

+**From Revolt**: Use the `rc!connect <Discord channel name or ID>` command

+#### Removing the connection
+Just call either `/disconnect` in the connected Discord channel or `rc!disconnect` in Revolt.

+#### Showing connections
+You can show current connections by calling `/connections` in Discord or `rc!connections` in Revolt.

-### with mappings.json
+### with mappings.json (not recommended)
 1. Create a `mappings.json` file in the root directory.
 2. Use the following format:
 ```json